Mexico Field Trips, February and March 1980

 Everything in the selva that walks, crawls and flies, bites.

-I saw scorpions, ants, lizards, wild dogs, snakes, & I heard the
+I saw scorpions, ants, lizards, wild dogs, snakes, and I heard the

 monkeys at sunset.